-As a global centre of excellence for trusts, the Cayman Islands financial sector has serviced international clients for decades with what is the most flexible instrument for wealth structuring and estate planning.
+As a global centre of excellence for trusts, the Cayman Islands financial sector has serviced international clients for decades providing modern, flexible and robust structures for wealth structuring, estate planning and commercial applications.

-The Cayman Islands trust law is derived from an amalgamation of common law and equity, English statutes and local statutes that have become a blueprint for trust law in many other jurisdictions.
+Cayman Islands trust law is derived from an amalgamation of common law and equity, English statutes and local statutes that have become a blueprint for trust law in many other jurisdictions.
 Trust legislation is supported by a strong and highly regarded local and independent judiciary, court system and legal community.
-Public and private sectors are continuously reviewing and updating key legislation so that it remains current, viable and relevant in a global context, and also creating new legislation to meet ongoing needs.
+Public and private sectors are continuously reviewing and updating key legislation so that it remains at the cutting-edge, viable and relevant in a global context, and also creating new legislation to meet the evolving needs of clients.

-The Cayman Islands Law Reform Commission conducted a review of the Trusts Law and the subsequent recommendations.
-This work was largely the basis for the Trusts (Amendment) Law, 2019.
-The amended Law enhances the competitiveness of the jurisdiction’s trust framework by empowering the Cayman court to set aside the mistaken exercise of fiduciary power and to approve compromises in trust litigation.
-The Court is also provided with powers to vary trusts where there would be no detriment to that beneficiary, and inserts a new provision to allow the Grand Court to make rules to give effect to provisions within the Law.
-The amended Law also bolsters the protection of Cayman trusts under the existing “firewall” provision by including a provision that beneficiaries of Cayman trusts are excluded from being deprived of rights under the Cayman trust by virtue of a foreign law.
+The Cayman Islands Law Reform Commission recently conducted a review of the Trusts Act and made a number of recommendations.
+This work was largely the basis for the Trusts (Amendment) Act, 2019.
+The amended Act enhances the competitiveness of the jurisdiction’s trust framework by empowering the Cayman court to set aside the mistaken exercise of a fiduciary power and to approve compromises in trust litigation.
+The Court is also provided with powers to vary trusts where there would be no detriment to that beneficiary, and inserts a new provision to allow the Grand Court to make rules to give effect to provisions within the Act.
+The amended Act also bolsters the protection of Cayman trusts under the existing “firewall” provision by including a provision that beneficiaries of Cayman trusts are excluded from being deprived of rights under the Cayman trust by virtue of a foreign law.

 With steady and dependable growth, trusts remain an important component of the financial services industry in Cayman.
-According to CIMA, as of 30th June 2019, there were 145 Active Trust Licences, of which 58 were Full Trust Licences, 58 were Restricted Trust Licences and 29 were Nominee (Trust) Licences.
+According to CIMA, as of 30th December 2022, there were 138 private trust companies registered in the Cayman Islands.
+There were 58 Full Unrestricted Trust Licences, 56 Restricted Trust Licences and 24 Nominee (Trust) Licences.